0ladayo/SQL/DataLemur/Easy/Page With No Likes [Facebook SQL Interview Question]/question.md

-See the link to the [question](https://datalemur.com/questions/sql-page-with-no-likes)
+> see the link to the [question](https://datalemur.com/questions/sql-page-with-no-likes)